 In order to preserve the impartiality and dignity of the Mayor, the Mayor will not routinely vote at meetings of Borough Council, including Ordinary Meetings, the Annual Meeting and the Budget Setting meeting of Borough Council.
-However, the Mayor may (but is not obliged) to exercise a casting vote (Local Government Act 1972 Schedule 12 Para 39(2)) if there are equal numbers of votes for and against, the Mayor will have a casting vote.
+However, the Mayor may exercise a casting vote (Local Government Act 1972 Schedule 12 Para 39(2)) if there are equal numbers of votes for and against, the Mayor will have a casting vote.
 There will be no restriction on how the Mayor chooses to exercise a casting vote.